-- 1. Restrict a business's ability to: - a. comply with: - (1) applicable federal, state or local laws, or - (2) a civil, criminal or regulatory inquiry, investigation, subpoena or summons by a federal, state or local authority, - b. cooperate with a law enforcement agency concerning conduct or activity that the business, a service provider of the business or a third party reasonably and in good faith believes may violate other applicable federal, state or local laws, - c. pursue or defend against a legal claim, - d. detect a security incident; protect against malicious, deceptive, fraudulent or illegal activity; or prosecute those responsible for any illegal activity described by this paragraph, or - e. assist another party with any of the foregoing; or - 2.
-Require a business to violate an evidentiary privilege under federal or state law or prevent a business from disclosing to a person covered by an evidentiary privilege the personal information of a consumer as part of a privileged communication.
+- Restrict a business's ability to: - comply with: - (1)applicable federal, state or local laws, or - a civil, criminal or regulatory inquiry, (2) investigation, subpoena or summons by a federal, state or local authority, - b. cooperate with a law enforcement agency concerning conduct or activity that the business, a service provider of the business or a third party reasonably and in good faith believes may violate other applicable federal, state or local laws, - pursue or defend against a legal claim, C. - detect a security incident; protect against malicious, d. deceptive, fraudulent or illegal activity; or prosecute those responsible for any illegal activity described by this paragraph, or - assist another party with any of the foregoing; or е.